 2 Install the Private AI Services Container

-Use the included steps to configure and install the container with best practices using bash scripts.
+Use the included steps to configure and install the container with best practices.
+You can either use setup bash scripts provided with the container image, or set up the container manually.

 The container uses TLS 1.3 and API Keys for security.
 A PKCS12 keystore is used by default, but JKS is also supported.
 The container can also work with Security Enhanced Linux (SELinux) in enforcing mode.